Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 It was unjust and immoral.

-That's all that's that's happening here.
+That's all that's happening here.

 He might have lied about wanting to cooperate with the U.S. in 1947 or 1948.

-I don't care what Ho Chi Minh.
+knows but he had for what did ho chi minh do I don't care what Ho Chi Minh.

 The fact that we're even having to sit here, that I'm even having to sit here and take the time.